Booby Island (Queensland): Shipwrecks

 Involved in rescue of survivors from two ships (Hydrabad and Coringa Packet), on Booby Island.

+"Post office"

+Booby Island became famous for its unique "post office": sailors left letters in a small cave on the northern shore of the island for other passing vessels to collect and deliver to various destinations.
+The cave also held emergency food supplies for shipwreck survivors and a logbook to record details of the weather, currents, etc.

 Lighthouse

 In 1890 a lighthouse eventually took up service on the island, an 18 m tall timber framed iron clad conical tower with a focal plane at 37 m.
 The light characteristic is one flash every 7.5 seconds.
 The tower is painted white with a red lantern room.

 Heritage listings

 Booby Island has a number of heritage-listed sites, including: